 You love your family and friends and want to give your best to your relationships.

-You want to stop numbing and start showing up in life.
+You want to stop numbing out and start showing up in life.

-We hope our talks, essays, and podcast will help you get there.
+it's our hope that our prompts, resources and meet-ups will help you get there.

 You can reclaim time and space to live your life.